drnick23/FlickPower/README.md

 FlickPower shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: 1.75 hours spent in total
+Time spent: 5.75 hours spent in total
+First session (video walkthrough): 1.75 hours
+Second session (layouts): 4 hours

 ## User Stories